primiano/perfetto-docs/docs/analysis/metrics.md

 }
 ```

-Next up is a wrapping message which will hold the repeated field containing the
-top 5 processes.
+Next , create a wrapping message which will hold the repeated field containing the top 5 processes.

 ```protobuf
 message TopProcesses {